 The Huskies finished fourth in last week's inaugural Conference Championships

-Developing champions is not something new to Bransfield.
-In his 36 years of college coaching, he has had many conference champions and at least one conference champion at each and every school that he has worked at, including Army, Maine, Springfield and Northern Michigan.
-Bransfield has coached several national qualifiers including a four-time NCAA Division II Champion.
+Developing champions is not something new to Bransfield, the 2012 Big East Women's Diving Coach of the Year.
+In his 38 years of college coaching, he has had many conference champions and at least one conference champion at each and every school that he has worked at, including Army, Maine, Springfield and Northern Michigan.
+Bransfield has coached several national qualifiers, including a four-time NCAA Division II Champion.
 In 2003, Melissa Kull became the first Connecticut diver to compete at the NCAA National Championships.
-Stephen Ferreira (`10) competed at the NCAA's, followed by Cecco, who made the Big Dance in `11, `12 and `13.
+Stephen Ferreira (`10) competed at the NCAAs, followed by All-American Danielle Cecco ('13), who competed at the National Championships three straight years, in `11, `12 and `13.

-With a background which extends beyond the collegiate realm of diving, Bransfield has enjoyed many years of success with U.S. Diving as a Junior Olympic coach.
-In 1988 he was awarded a stipend to spend a few weeks working with two U.S Olympic Coaches.
-Bransfield has considerable experience with diving off the pool deck as well.
+With a background which extends beyond the collegiate realm of diving, Bransfield enjoyed many years of success with U.S. Diving as a Junior Olympic coach.
+He was been recognized by the National Governing body twice in that phase of his career with stipends to work with two U.S Olympic Coaches.
+Bransfield has considerable experience in the sport away from the pool deck as well.
 Four times he served on the NCAA Diving Rules Subcommittee, and in the early 90's he was appointed as a Regional Technical Director of United States Diving.
-While at Army, he hosted numerous clinics for U.S Diving Coaches involving several U.S Olympic Team Coaches.
+While coaching at Army, he hosted numerous clinics for U.S Diving Coaches involving several U.S Olympic Team Coaches.
 In 1998, he served as the Competition Manager of the Goodwill Games in New York.